MrMicrowaveOven/DrawCircle/README.md

 The first strategy was to convert canvas coordinates (where [0,0] is the top-left corner and all coordinates are positive) to cartesian coordinates (four quadrants with [0,0] at the center).
 This was done in `carteToCanvas`, which makes reflecting parts of the circle much simpler.

-From there I calibrated my `drawPoint` function into cartesian coordinates, and used the Pythagorion Theorem (in the form of the Distance Formula) to find corresponding y-coordinates given a set of x-coordinates.
-This was only used for 1/8th of the circle (then reflected from there) for several reasons (see `get_y_coordinate`).
+From there I calibrated my `drawPoint` function into cartesian coordinates, and used the Pythagorean Theorem (in the form of the Distance Formula) to find corresponding y-coordinates given a set of x-coordinates.
+This was only used for 1/8th of the circle (then reflected from there) for several reasons (see `getYCoordinate`).
 One good reason to not calculate every point is speed.
 Computers are surprisingly slow at calculating square-roots, so the less calculations in this field the better.

-I will be implementing a UI soon, so the user can enter a Center and Radius and the circle will draw (perhaps even with animation).
+My future ideas for this project include adding drawCircle animations, and allowing the user to adjust the coordinate system.
 Feel free to contact me if you have any further ideas.

 ## drawCircle(center, radius)